Permissible Solicitation Activities Guidelines

 Support of a Candidate or Proposition: The request to support or to vote for or against a candidate for an elective position or office or for or against a proposition on a ballot for a public election held pursuant to federal, state or local laws when such request is made by a registered student or employee organization or by a student or employee.
 Persons or organizations must conduct such activities in compliance with HOOP Policy 165 Solicitation on Campus; HOOP Policy 174 Speech and Assembly; federal, state or local laws governing such election; and may not use any equipment, supplies or services of the university.
 No employee may engage in such activities during any period that he or she is paid to perform duties for the university.
 No registered student or employee organization that receives state funds from any source may engage in such activities.

 Web Page Link: The placement on a university web page of textual and graphic information and a hypertext link to the web site of a person or commercial entity for which The University of Texas System or the university may receive revenue or avoid costs as a result of the permitted solicitation (“Web Site Solicitation”).
-A university web page is a page created or maintained by or on behalf of the university or an office, department, or division of the university, and located within the university’s information technology environment.
+A university web page is a page created or maintained by or on behalf of the university or an office, department, or division of the university.
 Web Site Solicitations shall be placed on university web pages in accordance with UT System Policy 122 – Guidelines for Web Site Solicitations.